panoply/spx/readme.md

 #### `targets`

 Define page fragment targets which are expected to change on a per-page basis.
-By default, this pjax module will replace the entire `<body>` fragment.
-It's best to define specific fragments.
+By default, SPX will replace the entire `<body>` fragment but it is best to define specific fragments.

 **Type:** `string[]` <br>
 **Default:** `['body']` <br>

 #### `schema`

-By default, attribute identifiers use a `-pjax-` identifier.
-You can use a custom attribute identifier.
+By default, attribute identifiers use a `-spx-` identifier.
+You can use a custom attribute identifier or if you wish to opt-out of an identifier you can pass `null` so annotations can be expressed using `data-` only.

 **Type:** `string` <br>
-**Default:** `pjax` <br>
+**Default:** `spx` <br>

 #### `timeout`